maiamcc/ghsite_source/source/_posts/2021-06-27-job-hunting.markdown

 ![Yikea (like Ikea, but for Yikes)](/images/job-hunting/yikea.jpeg)

 Well, I just did it,[^2] and I'm here to tell you that it's totally doable!
-In this post, I share my thoughts on interview prep, minimizing day job disruptions, keeping up appearances at work, etc.
+In this post, I share my thoughts on interview prep, minimizing day job disruptions, keeping up appearances at work, etc.<!-- more -->

 This last time around the interview cycle, I was still working at a company I wanted to do right by, but a lot of the advice below applies whether your aim is "I don't want to fuck over my current coworkers" or "I want to not burn bridges so I can get a recommendation from these people in future".
 (If you have no fucks left to give about your current job, then go nuts!)